rahgadda/robotics/03-modules/01-qemu.md

-# Qemu - PI Emulator
+# Qemu - Rasbeery PI Emulator

 ## Overview
 - `qemu` can be used to emiulate Raspberry Pi on Windows 10.